donguree/hal-libs-header/documentation/source/security/drm.rst

 =============================================== ====================================================================================================================
 Function                                        Description
 =============================================== ====================================================================================================================
+:cpp:func:`HAL_DRM_InitDrv`                     Initialize device drivers for other HAL functions to perform their functions successfully
 :cpp:func:`HAL_DRM_GetSecureData`               Gets data from the secure storage where cannot be accessed with general file I/O
 :cpp:func:`HAL_DRM_SetSecureData`               Sets data to the secure storage where cannot be accessed with general file I/O
 :cpp:func:`HAL_DRM_DeleteSecureData`            Delete data in a secure storage area where cannot be access with general file I/O